 You are required to write to each of your employees after your staging date to tell them:

-- their auto enrollment rights
+- their auto enrolment rights

-- how automatic enrollment applies to them
+- how automatic enrolment applies to them

 - what you’ve done for them